 When ChicInTheSun reaches 200 Chic Points, she will be in the Style Council!

 Physician’s Formula has an affordable double-sided concealer wand with one light salmon-y side and a yellower side for correcting your dark circles.
 A shade lighter is always a good idea, but make sure to apply it in a triangle formation from your inner corner down the side of your nose area, then out to your pupils only.
-This will create that Kim K undereye glow :) hope this helped!posted almost 3 years ago
+This will create that Kim K undereye glow :) hope this helped!posted about 3 years ago

 If your under eye circles are bluish/purple I would look for a yellow concealer since yellow is purple’s contrasting color.
 And I would think a lighter shade over a darker one would conceal better.
-I’ve heard that your concealer should be one shade lighter because it will blend seamlessly after you put on your foundation.posted almost 3 years ago
+I’ve heard that your concealer should be one shade lighter because it will blend seamlessly after you put on your foundation.posted about 3 years ago